lekrsu/shfw-walkthrough/README.md

 ### Field Weakening Calculations and Logic

+#### What is Field Weakening?

-Field weakening is a technique commonly used with 3-phase electric motors to achieve higher speeds.
-However, it's important to note that implementing this technique comes at a cost – it can lead to increased battery usage, higher motor temperatures, and additional expenses.
+Field weakening is a technique commonly used with 3-phase electric motors to achieve higher speeds in electric vehicles like scooters.
+It allows the motor to operate beyond its rated voltage and rpm, which can result in increased top speed.
+However, implementing field weakening comes with trade-offs, including increased battery usage, higher motor temperatures, and potential additional expenses.

+#### Field Weakening Flux Calculation

+Field weakening is often achieved by adjusting the flux (magnetic field strength) in the motor.
+The calculation for field weakening flux is as follows:

-Field weakening flux is calculated as follows: `initial + ("current speed" - "field weakening start speed") * (variable / 1000)`.
+field weakening flux = initial + ("current speed" - "field weakening start speed") * (variable / 1000)

-**Warning**: Modifying field weakening settings without a deep understanding of the consequences can potentially lead to unstable or unsafe riding conditions.
-It's strongly recommended that you proceed with caution and, if unsure, consult with experts or seek guidance from the scooter hacking community or read articles on the matter.
+- `initial`: The initial value of the field weakening flux.
+- `"current speed"`: The current speed of the scooter.
+- `"field weakening start speed"`: The speed at which field weakening should start.
+- `variable`: A parameter that influences the rate of flux increase.

+#### Recommended Field Weakening Settings

-From my own experience and testing, I've found that keeping the initial value at 0 and adjusting the other parameters to achieve around 30-35A of requested flux leads to the best riding experience.
-Therefore, the ideal outcome should fall within that range.
+From the author's experience and testing, it's recommended to keep the initial value at 0 and adjust the other parameters to achieve around 30-35A of requested flux.
+This range is believed to provide the best riding experience while balancing performance and safety.

+#### Application to Scooter Models

-These calculations and principles have been used to configure the examples for the scooter models listed in this guide.
+The calculations and principles discussed in this section have been applied to configure the examples for the scooter models listed in this guide.
+These settings can vary depending on the specific scooter model and user preferences.

 ### License